 #10.
 Be willing to attend family therapy.

-Your parents might recommend that the family attends counseling or therapy.
+Your parents might recommend that the family attend counseling or therapy.
 They may decide to go to counseling after you have spoken with them, but even if you haven’t done that yet, they may decide to suggest it on their own after realizing that their fighting has gone out of hand.

 Related Articles: HOW TO HAVE A HEALTHY RELATIONSHIP: 17+ Expert Tips for Anyone